PanoGrounder: Bridging 2D and 3D with Panoramic Scene Representations for VLM-based 3D Visual Grounding: Method

-\paragraph{Camera sampling score.} To score each candidate $p \in \mathcal{G}$, we construct three factors: \begin{itemize} \item \textbf{Ray coverage} $A(p)\in[0,1]$: fraction of other grid points visible from $p$ within $r_{\max}{=}3\,\mathrm{m}$.
-This factor is used to include as much area as possible.
-A point is counted as visible if it projects onto the panoramic image plane without intersecting obstacles. \item \textbf{Distance-to-surface} $D_{\mathrm{surf}}(p)$: Euclidean distance from $p$ to the nearest scene geometry (walls or furniture).
-Closer placements yield oversized foregrounds, panoramic distortion, and occlusions, so larger distances are preferred. \item \textbf{Distance-to-trajectory} $D_{\mathrm{traj}}(p)$: Euclidean distance from $p$ to the nearest raw RGB camera center (if available).
-Smaller values encourage consistency with the capture trajectory, which empirically improves reconstruction fidelity and panoramic image quality. \end{itemize}
+To score each candidate $p \in \mathcal{G}$, we construct three factors: \begin{itemize} \item \textbf{Ray coverage} $A(p)\in[0,1]$: fraction of other grid points visible from $p$ within $r_{\max}{=}3\,\mathrm{m}$, counted via obstacle-free projection onto the panoramic image plane. \item \textbf{Distance-to-surface} $D_{\mathrm{surf}}(p)$: Euclidean distance from $p$ to the nearest scene geometry (walls or furniture). \item \textbf{Distance-to-trajectory} $D_{\mathrm{traj}}(p)$: Euclidean distance from $p$ to the nearest raw RGB camera center.
+This term is optional---when no prior camera trajectory is available, it is simply omitted. \end{itemize}